Page Down to Discover All the Opportunities!

 Minneapolis & St Paul, ages 14-adult

-MCFS works with schools and nonprofits to teach computer literacy and skills training to students of all ages.
-Free CORE: IT classes take place in the community and provide students with the technology skills, certifications and opportunities to succeed in school and pursue internships, employment, and further education.
+MCFS works with schools and nonprofits to teach computer literacy and skills to students of all ages.
+Free CORE: IT classes take place in the community and provide students with technology skills, certifications and opportunities to succeed.

 Minnesota STEM Partnership